pickUrBrain/BestBuy-In-Stock-Local-Tracker/README.md

 ## Usage
 Currently there are two runnable scripts for use.
 * `main.js` is well-commented.
-Feel free to fork the repo and change the code so you could track any items mainly on BestBuy USA.
+Feel free to fork the repo and customize the code to track any otheritems on Best Buy.

 * `EasyRunSwitchInStockTracker.js` needs no more edits than setting up the api key.
 You only need to run this script if you want to buy the Nintendo Switch.

 ## Getting Started
  1. Sign-up for a developer API Key at https://developer.bestbuy.com/